PRK laser vision correction

 - High eye pressure or early stages of retinal problems.

 - Job requirements involving danger of eye trauma such as professional boxers, divers or certain military operations.

 PRK is similar to LASIK in that an excimer laser is used to reshape the surface of your eyes.
 LASIK involves the creation of a thin flap of tissue using a microkeratome or a femtosecond laser (all-laser LASIK ).
 The excimer laser is then used to correct for nearsightedness, farsightedness, astigmatism, and age-related reading problems.

 PRK corrects for nearsightedness, farsightedness astigmatism, and age-related reading problems, however there is no flap created before the laser reshaping procedure.
 During the PRK procedure, Dr. Alexandra Chebil gently removes a very thin layer from the surface of the cornea.
 The Star S-4 CustomVue Wavefront laser then reshapes the cornea just as with LASIK.
-Dr. Alexandra will then place protective contact lenses over the cornea for protection.
-The contact lens must stay in place until the surface has healed, usually between three to five days.
+Dr. Alexandra will then place a protective contact lenses over the cornea for protection from three to five days.
 You will be able to see after the procedure, although usually not well enough to drive for the first few days.
-Dr. Alexandra will personally remove the contact lenses on the third to fifth day after the PRK procedure.

 Advantages to Custom Wavefront PRK:

 The CustomVue technology performed by Dr. Alexandra Chebil can obtain better than 20/20 vision for a large number of patients.
 This can result in better quality of night vision compared to standard treatments.
 People with larger pupils are also treatable with this technology which reduces the chance of night time halos and glare.
 Our unique tracking system with Iris Registration insures that the laser treatment is accurate even if you move during the procedure.